 Kalai grew up with a deep love for the Southwest, specifically the biodiverse mountain regions of Arizona where she regularly visited and the desert lands she grew up in.
 She believes that Arizona holds some of the most incredible and captivating geographical features ranging from mixed-conifer filled peaks, rare riparian habitats, and the famous saguaros.
-Therefore, she has a strong dedication to give her all for protecting our natural areas.
-And to work with passion towards water conservation, which is needed now more than ever in the Southwest.
+Therefore, she has a strong dedication to giving her all for protecting our natural areas.
+And to work with a passion for water conservation, which is needed now more than ever in the Southwest.

-Kalai believes that through engaging visitors, local communities, and most importantly youth; we can work together towards a sustainable future that allows for both humans, flora, and fauna to coexist harmoniously in our natural environment.
+Kalai believes that through engaging visitors, local communities, and most importantly, youth; we can work together towards a sustainable future that allows for both humans, flora, and fauna to coexist harmoniously in our natural environment.

-We abuse land because we see it as a commodity belonging to us.
-When we see land as a community to which we belong, we may begin to use it with love and respect.—Aldo Leopold
+“We abuse land because we regard it as a commodity belonging to us.
+When we see land as a community to which we belong, we may begin to use it with love and respect.”—Aldo Leopold